lwindolf/lzone-cheat-sheets/cheat-sheets/ElasticSearch.md

    - Try to live with 4GB heap
    - Ensure not to give more than 30GB RAM (sometimes only as much as 26GB) as JVM heap address compression stops with larger RAM
    - Check heap address mode by running with -XX:+UnlockDiagnosticVMOptions -XX:+PrintCompressedOopsMode and if you see "zero based Compressed Oops" you are fine
+   - Check your heap usage curve.
+If you have a sawtooth give back the memory to the FS cache.

 ## Resilience